Madhuram's Eggless Cooking

 But wait my dear friends, you are in for a total surprise when you taste this sugar-free cake.
 I know I say this a lot in a lot of the recipes here, but you have to believe me when I tell this "healthy doesn't have to taste bad; it can be damn good and this cake is definitely delicious for the health conscious people and the rest of us."

-The specialty of this recipe is that it doesn't require any artificial sugar substitutes like most of the sugar-free desserts call for.
+The specialty of this recipe is that it doesn't require any added sugar or artificial sugar substitutes like most of the sugar-free desserts call for.
 The cake gets its sweetness from dates and raisins.
+The only fat is from the walnuts, if you are using it.
 The credit for this wonderful sugar free cake goes to Beverly Lynn Bennett.

 I just made some minor changes and the cake turned out very good.
 As for whole wheat flour, I used freshly milled flour and didn't find any difference at all in the taste.
 I'm not sure how the cake tastes with store-bought whole wheat flour.